helderman/htpataic/README.md

-# htpataic
+# How to Program a Text Adventure in C

-How to Program a Text Adventure in C
+A tutorial and a walkthrough on incremental development of a text adventure game.